lukas-remis/Nautilus-QNAP-Filesharing/README.md

 Enable File Station

-If using cloud links → install & enable CloudLink + myQNAPcloud, publish File Station service
+If using cloud links → install & enable CloudLink + myQNAPcloud, publish File Station service Only QNAP user accounts without 2FA can be used at the moment.

 🚀 Installation